yardnight/the-tic-tac-toe/README.md

 # the-tic-tac-toe
-The popular game Tic-tac-toe
+The popular game Tic-tac-toe.
-An app created with React
+An app has been created with React